From the Database tool window (for any table within a DB data source):

 Most of the available functions are accessed by means of controls on the toolbar, context menu commands for the data cells, and associated keyboard shortcuts.

-| These icons and corresponding commands are for switching between the result set pages, i.e. the pages that show the table data.
+Use navigation icons and corresponding commands for switching between pages that show the table data.

-A fixed number of rows that you see simultaneously on the Result tab are referred to as a result set page.
+A number of rows that you see simultaneously on the Result tab are referred to as a result set page.
 If this number is less than the number of rows in the table, only a subset of all the rows is shown at a time.
 If all the rows are currently shown, navigation icons and the corresponding commands are inactive.

-|Use this icon, command or shortcut to delete the selected row or rows.
+Delete the selected row or rows.